AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-03-24-behind-vllm-serve.md

 ### Sequence scheduler

-In real-life conditions, we would process sequences in a batch to maximize GPU utilization and minimize latency for users.
+In real-life conditions, we would process sequences in batches to maximize GPU utilization and minimize latency for users.
 A naïve implementation would pre-allocate the maximum possible output length for each sequence in the batch.
 This would lead to huge memory wastes, as the majority of sequences are likely to complete way before reaching this limit.
 With current context windows of up to 10M tokens, it would simply be impossible to allocate enough memory. vLLM avoids this pitfall with logical-to-physical block mapping and PagedAttention, leaving more memory for sequences to be processed.
-Then, naïvely scheduling batches at sequence-level would still be very inefficient.
+Naïvely scheduling batches at sequence-level would still be very inefficient.
 This would mean waiting for enough sequences to arrive to process a batch, and new incoming sequences would have to wait for the whole batch to finish.
-Hence, vLLM's scheduler implements token-iteration level batching.
+Hence, vLLM's scheduler implements iteration-level scheduling.
 At each decoding step, the scheduler removes completed sequences from the batch and add new ones, always trying to maximize GPU utilization.
-This approach is called **continuous batching**.
-You may also see **in-flight** or **dynamic batching**, these all refer to the same thing.
+This results in what is called   **continuous batching**, the batch size varies with incoming and outcoming sequences (you may also see **in-flight** or **dynamic batching**, these are the same thing).
 These optimizations achieve near-optimal memory usage and significantly increase vLLM's throughtput in batch processing.

-Now what happens when there are simply too many incoming sequences to fit in GPU memory?
+Now what happens when there are simply too many incoming sequences?
-In this case, vLLM implements a first-in-first-out policy.
-This means that later sequences may be evicted from GPU.
-In this case, their blocks are sent to CPU to await processing.
-Once earlier sequences complete, the blocks are sent back to GPU.
+In this case, vLLM implements a first-in-first-out type policy.
+Low priority sequences may be evicted from GPU if it is at capacity.
+In this case, their KV-cache blocks are sent to CPU to await processing.
+Once earlier sequences complete, the evicted sequence's blocks are sent back to GPU to resume generation. vLLM does not accept new incoming sequences until evicted sequences are swapped back and completed.
-However, not all evicted blocks may be sent to CPU, some are simply deleted when running out of CPU RAM.
-In this case, all the blocks in the sequence are deleted, and the KV cache for this sequence is recomputed when GPU memory is freed again.
-The sequence composed of the initial prompt with additional generated tokens before eviction, may just be considered as one bigger prompt, so it is similar to the prefill-phase computation, and can be run in parallel.
-This still comes at a cost but even recomputation is actually quite fast.
+Thus CPU memory space is also bounded, and some evicted sequences' blocks are simply deleted when running out of CPU RAM.
+In this case, the KV cache for these sequences is recomputed when GPU memory is available again.
+An evicted sequence is composed of the initial prompt plus tokens generated before eviction.
+As all tokens are known, it can be considered as one larger prompt and KV cache may be recomputed in parallel, similar to the pre-fill phase.
+Although it still adds latency, it is much faster than sequential processing during decoding.

+#TODO: vLLM has been integrated in Hugging Face Hub